davidjbrossard/pdp-demo/README.md

 docker tag axiomatics/ads-demo:$ADS_VER axiomatics/ads-demo:latest
 ````

+You can check the contents of your Docker repository by running `docker images`.
+This should show you one called `axiomatics/ads-demo`.

 For the build process to work, you need:
 1. The PDP's jar in `bin/access-decision-service`
 2. Any dependency jars (for PIPs) in `bin/access-decision-service/lib`